1.0 Introduction

 Browse and upload the certificate, click Import.

 Select Key as Import Type and enter a name.
-The name must match the security object name of the Fortanix DSM-stored key.
+The name must match the security object name created in Section 4.6: Creating a Security Object.

 Select Key Source as From NetHSM, and click Import.